stelselim/google-docs-note-app/README.md

-# 📝 Save Notes to Google Docs with Images — Go Project
+# 📝 Save Notes to Google Docs with Images

 This project is a simple Go-based server that lets you save rich notes — including text, tags, and images — directly to a Google Docs document using the Google Drive and Docs APIs.